dward2/BME547/Lectures/apis_webservices_requests.md

 ### POST Example
 Country Server API:  <a href = "../Resources/WebServices/country_server_api.md">API</a>

 Let's compare the information on Spain and Sweden.
+(Note: if this server does not respond, it may be shut off.
+See the link "API" link above for more information on checking on server status and requesting activation.)

 ```
 import requests